maryreader/personal-website/content/publication/the-birthweight-effects-of-universal-child-benefits-in-pregnancy-quasi-experimental-evidence-from-england-and-wales/index.md

 ---
-title: "The birthweight effects of a universal child benefit in pregnancy: evidence from England and Wales"
+title: "The birthweight effects of a universal child benefit in pregnancy: evidence from England and Wales (Revise & Resubmit, Journal of Health Economics)"
 subtitle: ""
 publication_types:
   - "3"
 authors:
   - admin
-publication: Revise and Resubmit, Journal of Health Economics
+publication: ""
 abstract: "This paper takes advantage of a unique policy experiment in the UK to estimate the impact of paying a universal child benefit during pregnancy.
   Using administrative birth registrations microdata from England and Wales, I